 If you’re visiting the island for the first time, you shouldn’t miss these must-see places in Tenerife.
 However, you may find some cool spots even if you’re already familiar with the island.

 This page contains affiliate links.
-If you buy through these links I may receive a small commission, at no additional cost to you.
-I only recommend products or services I tried and/or find useful and reliable.
+If you buy through these links, I may receive a small commission, at no additional cost to you.
+I only recommend products or services I have tried and/or find useful and reliable.

-I spent nearly three months combined in Tenerife during my three trips to the Canary Islands.
-This has become one of my favorite places to escape European winter.
+I spent nearly three months combined in Tenerife on my three trips to the Canary Islands.
+This has become one of my favorite places to escape the European winter.
 With pleasant temperatures year-round, charming small towns, great beaches, and spectacular nature, Tenerife is an enchanting island everyone should visit at least once.

 I had the chance to explore nearly every place on the island, so I thought I would create a list of the must-see places in Tenerife.
 This is not an exhaustive list of everything worth visiting on the island, but it’s a good start for first-timers.
 If you have already been to Tenerife, you may have visited all these places, but you may still find a few new ones.
 However, stay tuned for another article coming soon with more off-the-beaten-path places.

-Top tips for your trip to Tenerife
+Tips for your trip to Tenerife

-Before diving into the 10 top places to visit in Tenerife, I want to give you a few tips.
-First of all, I highly recommend visiting the island in winter.
+Firstly, I want to give you a few tips for your trip to Tenerife, starting with the best time to visit.
+I highly recommend traveling to the Canary Islands in winter.
 The temperatures are ideal for hiking and sightseeing (around 20-22°C), and you may even spend some time at the beach.
+Shoulder seasons are great too, but I’d avoid the peak summer months, when it’s hot and crowded.

 Thirdly, Tenerife has amazing public transportation.
 Even if you don’t want to rent a car, you can easily get around by bus (or guagua, as the locals call it).
-Check titsa.com for all routes and fees, and be sure to get a rechargeable ticket as soon as you arrive.
+Check Titsa for all routes and fees, and be sure to get a rechargeable ticket as soon as you arrive.
 You can top it up in many places across the island and easily get around.

 Lastly, book your accommodation in advance.
-The island is a popular destination even during winter months.
+The island is a popular destination even during the winter months.
 Plus, the carnival in February draws lots of visitors, so you want to plan ahead of time if you want to experience it.
 Choose a bigger city as your base if you’re going to move around by bus.
 Santa Cruz de Tenerife, Puerto de la Cruz, San Cristóbal de La Laguna, and Costa Adeje are all great options.
 I prefer staying in the north, but the south is better if you want to spend more time at the beach.
 I book most of my accommodation through Booking.com.

 1. Santa Cruz de Tenerife

 Let’s kick off this list with an obvious but necessary place, the island’s vibrant capital city, Santa Cruz de Tenerife.
-Although I think natural landscapes are worth visiting more than any city in Tenerife, you can’t skip at least half a day in the capital.
+While I think natural landscapes are worth visiting more than any city in Tenerife, you can’t skip at least half a day in the capital.

 Santa Cruz de Tenerife is a cool city with a rich cultural heritage and many activities for every type of traveler.
 Explore the charming old town and the iconic Plaza de España, visit the many museums and art galleries, and wonder at the impressive Auditorio de Tenerife.

-If you happen to visit Tenerife around February, which I highly recommend, you can experience one of the world’s biggest and most famous carnivals.
+If you visit Tenerife around February, which I highly recommend, you can experience one of the world’s biggest and most famous carnivals.
 The Carnival of Santa Cruz de Tenerife is the second-most important carnival after the one in Rio de Janeiro.

 If you plan on spending more than a week in Tenerife, I recommend spending a couple of days in Santa Cruz.
 However, if you’re short on time, there are many other amazing places to visit, so one day would be enough.